 The Baltics are reasonably priced, but as further north you go, the higher the prices go.

-Once again, I spent 1350 Eur for 2 people.
-The car is mine, so I didn’t pay for a rental, but this includes gas, food, accommodation, entrance fees at touristic attractions.
+Once again, I spent 1350 Eur for 2 people (this as in 2019).
+The car is mine, so I didn’t pay for a rental, but this includes gas, food, accommodation, and entrance fees at tourist attractions.
 This is all we spent in 17 days.
 We are a budget couple, rarely eat in a restaurant, and most of our meals came from a supermarket.
 Also, the accommodations are basic, but clean and in a private room.

 My Baltic road trip starts in Eastern Europe, in Romania